How to Get No Deductible / Zero Deductible Car Insurance

 When you select zero deductible car insurance, you select a policy that does not require you to pay any amount upfront towards a covered claim.

-With standard car insurance policies, you pay a deductible of $250 to $1,500 upfront, then your insurer covers the rest.
+With standard car insurance policies, you pay a deductible of $250 to $1,500 upfront, and then your insurer covers the rest.

-After a collision, for example, your car may require $10,000 of repairs.
+After a collision, for example, your car may require $10,000 in repairs.
 You pay a $1,500 deductible under your collision coverage, and your insurer covers the remaining $8,500.
 Your deductible goes towards the repairs, and your insurer covers the claim.